ballerburg9005/xonotic.us.to/README.md

 Disable firewall or selinux:
 ```
 iptables -I INPUT -j ACCEPT
-setenforce 0 # you might need to saet SELINUX=disabled in /etc/selinux/config and reboot
+setenforce 0 # you might need to set SELINUX=disabled in /etc/selinux/config and reboot
 ```
 <br><p>